Doctor of Philosophy (Ph.D.)

 Learn more about admission to the Doctor of Philosophy program.

-Union's Doctor of Philosophy (Ph.D.) degree has four programs, some of which are divided into different disciplines:
+Union's Doctor of Philosophy (Ph.D.) degree has five programs, some of which are divided into different disciplines:

 - History (Late Antique and Byzantine Studies, Medieval and Reformation Studies, Modern and U.S. Christianities)

 - Practical Theology (Worship & Preaching/Theology and Arts, Psychiatry and Religion, Religion & Education, Church and Society)